 Heart to Heart Celebration:

 We would like to invite you and your Valentine to enjoy some of the best DUELING PIANO entertainment that you will find anywhere!
-The Kaderly Foundation is bring back two of the original Howl at the Moon-Cleveland performers for your entertainment on Valentines night!
-No long lines or missed reservations, just singing along to great music with close friends or the one you love.
+The Kaderly Foundation is bring back two of the original Howl at the Moon-Cleveland performers for your entertainment at a new location.
+We are excited that his year Guys Party Centre on Waterloo Road will hold the event.
+It’s no long lines or missed reservations, just singing along to great music with close friends or the one you love.
 In the process you will be helping us assist the youth of the area through scholarships and community services.
 We look forward to singing along with you, there! (more…)

 A new logo has been announced for the MNK Project, a new division of The Kaderly Foundation.
 This logo mimics the star from the Kaderly Foundation logo, typing the new division to the Foundation.
 This new division honors the memory of a brave young Manchester girl, Megan Nicole Kasmar with a memorial scholarship for Manchester High School graduates.

 The 2014 Kaderly Classic will be Friday July 25th at Raintree Country Club.
 Proceeds for the 3rd annual golf tournament will benefit the Richard J. Kaderly Scholarship Fund.
 This “Christmas In July” themed outing will be a 4 person scramble beginning with a shotgun start at 10:00am.
 Soda, beer, and water will be provided throughout the day.
 Lunch will be served at the turn followed by a BBQ buffet at the conclusion of play.
 The cost is $85 per golfer, which includes a “Thank You” gift and complimentary range balls before play. (more…)